WebsiteDons/wisecp-module-paypal-smart-checkout/README.md

 * Subscription method not operational though the fields exist in configuration
 * Commission method not operational though the field exist
 * Secret Key not needed and will be removed
+* Funding options field only saves value when options are added or when all are cleared.
+Not saving when single option is removed.
+Likely a javascript update event in select2 is not firing.

 If you encounter errors and have a GitHub account, post issues here. https://github.com/WebsiteDons/wisecp-module-paypal-smart-checkout/issues